Mohanadfarid/Mohanadfarid/README.md

 # Hi there! 👋

-I'm Mohanad Farid, a passionate Front-end React Developer based in Giza ,Egypt.
+I'm Mohanad Farid, a passionate Front-end Developer based in Giza, Egypt.

 🚀 I specialize in building interactive and responsive web applications using React.js.